Noctisdark/noctisdark.github.io/_posts/2016-10-30-Animation.md

 date: 2016-10-30
 ---

-This tutorial will try to explain in a simplified matter how to implement 2D animation in the Web.
+This tutorial will try to explain in a simplified manner how to implement 2D animation in the Web.
 I'm going to use the [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) API to keep things simple.
 However you can use any rendering API.
 So open up your favorite [Text Editor](https://en.wikipedia.org/wiki/Text_editor), prepare your coffee and get ready for this adventure.